-For the purpose of this Required Contract Provision, the following words and phrases shall have the meanings as stated herein:

-- (1) Disadvantaged Business Enterprise (DBE) means a small business concern which is independently owned and controlled by one or more socially and economically disadvantaged individuals and which KDOT has certified as a DBE. - (2) Small business concern means a small business as defined by Section 3 of the Small Business Act and relevant regulations except that a small business concern shall not include any firms or affiliated firms owned and controlled by the same socially and economically disadvantaged individual or individuals whose value has average, annual gross receipts in excess of \$ 22,410,000 over the previous three fiscal years. - (3) Owned and controlled means a business: - (a) Which is at least 51 percent unconditionally owned by one or more socially and economically disadvantaged individuals, and - (b) Whose management and daily business operations are controlled by one or more such individuals. - (4) Socially disadvantaged individual means a person who is a citizen or lawful permanent resident of the United States, has suffered social disadvantage in education, employment, or business, and who is a(an): - (a) Black American (a person having origins in any of the black racial groups of Africa); - (b) Hispanic American (includes a person of Mexican, Puerto Rican, Cuban, Central or South American, or any Spanish or Portuguese culture or origin, regardless of race); - (c) Native American (includes a person who is American Indian, Eskimo, Aleut or Native Hawaiian); - (d) Asian-Pacific American (includes a person whose origin is from the original people of the Far East, Southeast Asia, the Indian subcontinent or the Pacific Islands); - (e) Subcontinent Asian American (includes a person whose origin is India, Pakistan, Bangladesh, Bhutan, Nepal, Sri Lanka, or the Maldives Islands); - (f) Member of a group, or any other individual of any race or sex, found to be both economically and socially disadvantaged; or - (g) Women.
+- A. ASSURANCE.
+The Contractor, subrecipient, or subcontractor shall not discriminate on the basis of race, color, national origin, religion, age, disability, income status, veteran status or gender in the performance of the Contract.
+The Contractor shall carry out applicable requirements of 49 CFR Part 26 in the award and administration of USDOT assisted Contracts.
+Failure by the Contractor to carry out these requirements is a material breach of this Contract, which may result in the termination of this Contract, or such other remedy as the Kansas Department of Transportation deems appropriate. - B. DEFINITIONS.
+For the purpose of this Required Contract Provision, the following words and phrases shall have the meanings as stated herein: - (1) Disadvantaged Business Enterprise (DBE) means a small business concern which is independently owned and controlled by one or more socially and economically disadvantaged individuals and which KDOT has certified as a DBE in accordance with 49 CFR Part 26. - (2) Small business concern means a small business as defined by Section 3 of the Small Business Act and relevant regulations except that a small business concern shall not include any firms or affiliated firms owned and controlled by the same socially and economically disadvantaged individual or individuals whose value has average, annual gross receipts in excess of \$ 22,410,000 over the previous three fiscal years. - (3) Owned and controlled means a business: - (a) Which is at least 51 percent unconditionally owned by one or more socially and economically disadvantaged individuals, and - (b) Whose management and daily business operations are controlled by one or more such individuals. - (4) Socially disadvantaged individual means a person who is a citizen or lawful permanent resident of the United States, has suffered social disadvantage in education, employment, or business, and who is a(an): - (a) Black American (a person having origins in any of the black racial groups of Africa); - (b) Hispanic American (includes a person of Mexican, Puerto Rican, Cuban, Central or South American, or any Spanish or Portuguese culture or origin, regardless of race); - (c) Native American (includes a person who is American Indian, Eskimo, Aleut or Native Hawaiian); - (d) Asian-Pacific American (includes a person whose origin is from the original people of the Far East, Southeast Asia, the Indian subcontinent or the Pacific Islands); - (e) Subcontinent Asian American (includes a person whose origin is India, Pakistan, Bangladesh, Bhutan, Nepal, Sri Lanka, or the Maldives Islands); - (f) Member of a group, or any other individual of any race or sex, found to be both economically and socially disadvantaged; or - (g) Women.

-- (5) Economically disadvantaged means an individual who has a personal net worth of less than \$1,320,000 excluding the value of their ownership share of the applicant firm and personal residence.
-The individual has had diminished access to capital and credit compared to non-disadvantaged persons. - (6) Commercially useful function means the qualifying DBE owner performs manages and supervises subcontract work. - (7) Race and gender neutral measure means one that is used to assist any small business.
+- (5) Economically disadvantaged means an individual who has a personal net worth of less than \$1,320,000 excluding the value of the individual's ownership share of the DBE firm and primary personal residence.
+The individual has had diminished access to capital and credit compared to non-disadvantaged persons. - (6) Commercially useful function means the qualifying DBE owner performs, manages and supervises its work and manages and supervises the work of subcontractors, suppliers, manufacturers, truckers, brokers and other persons with whom the DBE contracts. - (7) Race and gender neutral measure means one that is used to assist any small business.